farhiongit/message-in-the-bottle/README.md

 It hides mutexed and thread synchronization complexity behind simple objects, called *bottles*, similar for example to the concept of *channels* found in language Go
 (which shows a nice and minimalistic grammar and overall simplicity, as compared to C++ or Java).

-The API is simple : declare and define a channel (*bottle*) and the type of messages bound to it, create a channel, send and receive messages, close and destroy the channel:
+The API is simple : declare and define a channel (*bottle*) and the type of messages which can be exchanged through it, create a channel, send and receive messages, close and destroy the channel:

 ```c
 #include <unistd.h>